boostercloud/booster/docs/README.md

 If you are not familiar with GraphQL, then, first of all, don't worry!
 _Using_ a GraphQL API is simple and straightforward.
-_Implementing it_ on the server side is the hardest part, as you need to define your schema, operations, resolvers, etc.
+_Implementing it_ on the server side is usually the hard part, as you need to define your schema, operations, resolvers, etc.
-Luckily, you can forget about that because it is already done by Booster.
+Luckily, you can forget about that because Booster does all the work for you!

 The GraphQL API is fully **auto-generated** based on your _commands_ and _read models_.